 When I first started Backdoor Survival, my goal was two fold.
 First, I wanted to share my angst and concern about our deteriorating economy and its impact on ordinary, middle-class folks such as myself.
 And second, I wanted to become a Prepper of the highest order and to share what I was learning (and am still learning) along the way.

 Backdoor Survival is now and will always be free.
-In addition to being a Red Cross volunteer, this is my way to giving back to our human community.
+You might say that this is my way to giving back to our human community.
 I do my best to share what I know in the areas of self-sufficiency, prepping, food storage, cooking, health, freedom and more.
 Needless to say, this blog has become my passion and although I still work in the 9-5 world, I very much enjoy the wee hours of the night when I can write for my online friends.

 There are a few things I would like to say.

 First, I will never tell you what to do, just offer my opinion.
 It is your responsibility to choose your own path and to make the decisions that are right for you and your family.
 From time to time I may offer opinions that you may disagree with.
 That’s okay – to me that demonstrates that you you are a thinking person – and I have the utmost respect for that.

 Second, you will never ever find ripped-off content or ripped-off photos on Backdoor Survival.
 I do not want to dwell on this but having been on the ripped-off side of the equation, I will never do that to someone else.
 That said, I am a Featured Expert on Survival Life, a Guest Writer for Wake Up World and a Reporter on Before Its News.
 I welcome others to post an excerpt of my material as long as a link back to my original article is included.